 "Motor Vehicle" shall mean any vehicle by which a person travels which possesses a motor or engine of any description used for propulsion or to assist in the propulsion of the vehicle.

 “NPS” shall mean the National Park Service.

+“NPS Property” shall mean land at Fort Monroe owned by the United States Department of Interior and managed by the NPS.

 "Owner" shall mean any Person owning, leasing, operating, or having the exclusive use of a vehicle, animal or any other personal property under a lease or otherwise.